 Understanding the Difference Between an S Corp and an LLC

 Before you consider changing your LLC's tax status to that of an S corporation, read about the tax differences between an S corporation and an LLC.

 To change tax status to that of an S corporation, the LLC must meet the IRS requirements for S corporations, including (a) it must be a "domestic entity eligible to be treated as a corporation" (that is, an LLC), (b) it can have no more than 100 shareholders (members, in the case of an LLC), and (c) its only shareholders are individuals, estates, exempt organizations, or trusts.
 The entity must also have a December 31 fiscal year-end.

-Any filing to change LLC tax status to that of a corporation or S corporation should be done with the assistance and advice of a tax advisor.
+Any filing to change LLC tax status to that of a corporation or S corporation should be done with the assistance and advice of a tax professional.

-Disclaimer: The information in this article and on this site is intended to be general, to provide you with the background you need for discussion with your tax advisor.
+Disclaimer: The information in this article is intended to be general, to provide you with the background you need for discussion with your tax professional.
 The author is not a CPA or attorney and this information is not intended to be tax or legal advice.
 Every situation is different, state tax laws vary, and tax laws keep changing.